No man is an island

 A climate of success helps you to succeed while a climate of collapse makes it much more likely that you will fail.
 We have uncountable examples of towns that relied on a single economy.
 The farm and market towns of the midwest that were supported by the small family farms died with the advent of industrial farming.

-Those large farms were operated by so few workers that all those support businesses that made the town exist weren’t needed.
+Those large farms were operated by so few workers that all those support business that made the town exist weren’t needed.

 This phenomenon constitutes a cash drain that eventually strips that small town of its cash and unless there is a constant influx of fresh cash then the community goes broke and the residents leave for richer ground.